IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-into-zospt-cics-region.md

     "DFH_REGION_ZFS_DIRECTORY": "/u/cicprov/mnt/CICPY000",
     ```

-4. Update your Zowe cics-deploy profile options `--scope` to be the value from DFH_REGION_APPLID and `--bundle-directory` to be a bundles subdirectory of DFH_REGION_ZFS_DIRECTORY.
+4. Update your Zowe cics-deploy profile options.

+   Update `--scope` to be the value from DFH_REGION_APPLID, and `--bundle-directory` to be a bundles subdirectory of DFH_REGION_ZFS_DIRECTORY.
 For example:

    ```console
    zowe profiles update cics-deploy cics --scope CICPY000 --bundle-directory /u/cicprov/mnt/CICPY000/bundles